 Governments seldom consider the value that a new healthcare technology represents for communities and the associated societal benefits.
 They consider only short-term financial interests.
 Governments include little in reimbursement policies on the medium-term to long-term value of new healthcare technologies.

 Innovative contracting in the Middle East and North Africa is underdeveloped compared to Europe and North America.
-Stakeholders are aware of the basic forms of innovative contracting, including outcomes-based reimbursement, risk-sharing agreements, and pay-for-performance, among others.
+Stakeholders in the region are aware of the basic forms of innovative contracting, including outcomes-based reimbursement, risk-sharing agreements, and pay-for-performance, among others, but unsure of aspects of innovative contracting, such as payback and how the commitments are going to be made legally binding.

-However, this has not materialised into workable agreements to secure the reimbursement of new healthcare technologies.
+However, this has not materialised into workable agreements in the region to secure the reimbursement of new healthcare technologies.
 This is because of the absence of thorough value assessments of new healthcare technologies (formal health technology assessments).

 Securing market access will also involve developing consistent value stories for all market participants.
 This includes regulatory agencies, patients, providers, and health technology assessment agencies.

-Innovative contracting will grow in importance given the rise in cancer epidemiology in the Middle East and North Africa.
+Innovative contracting will grow in importance, given the rise in cancer epidemiology in the Middle East and North Africa.
 This, among a high burden of diabetes mellitus, cardiovascular disease, and obesity.
 Diagnosis improvements and increased life expectancy drive the increase in oncology cases.
+However, innovative contracts should not be seen as ad hoc solutions to introduce just any high-cost or innovative therapies that come along.

 Innovative contracting should include: